-Put a check mark ☑ next to every sentence that is true for you since an adult who cares about you was taken away: ☐ I still go to school☐ I only sometimes☐ I don't go to scho☐ I have changed m go to school. time. around the symbol to down, or stayed the o to school and get on the shows if your great same since an adult the same of deportation ades have gone up, who cares about you My grades have gone down No change My grades have gone up Θ \bigoplus
+Put a check mark ☑ next to every sentence that is true for you since an adult who cares about you was taken away: ☐ I still go to school☐ I only sometimes ☐ I don't go to scho☐ I have changed n ol anymore. ny school at least one time. around the symbol down, or stayed the o to school and get on the shows if your grees an adult cause of deportation ades have gone up, who cares about you My grades have gone down No change My grades have gone up Θ \bigoplus